NathanKr/setup-do-droplet-for-next.js-app/README.md

 <h3>Setup domain in digital ocean droplet</h3>
 We now can access the application using the droplet port but in general you want to use it via a domain so here i show it using namecheap
 <ol>
-<li>Purchase a domain</li>
+<li>Purchase a domain e.g. from namecheap</li>
-<li>Add the domain to digital ocean .navigate to mangae->networking->domains
+<li>Add the domain to digital ocean  :navigate to mangae->networking->domains.
-Enter domain - posttoyoutube.xyx, choose project - post 2 youtube and click 'Add domain'
+Enter domain - posttoyoutube.xyx, choose project - 'post 2 youtube' and click 'Add domain'
 <img src='./figs/add-domain-to-do-droplet.png'/>
 </li>
-<li>Create droplet :
+<li>Create new record :
-hostname : @
+HOSTNAME : @
-will direct to : add here your doplet click on the button create record
+'WILL DIRECT TO' : add here your doplet click on the button create record

 as shown in the following image
 <img src='./figs/create-record.png'/>

-create also record for hostname www with the same 'will direct to'
+create also record for hostname www with the same 'WILL DIRECT TO'

 the resulted created records appear in the follwoing image where the @ record appears in brown and www record appears in blue
 <img src='./figs/created-records.png'/>